joefroh/JetsDiscordBot/README.md

 git submodule -q update --init --recursive
 ```

-That will properly initialize all the submodules (NHLApiDotNet and ClassLocator), before you build the project.
+That will properly initialize all the submodules (NHLApiDotNet and ClassLocator) before you build the project.
 You only need to run that once after cloning.

 Then restore all the dependencies: